 $4,750 USD for the year-long training, which includes all facilitator materials, 22 small group Zoom sessions, and additional email, phone or virtual consultation as needed.

 Cultural relevance: The “nugget” of Into Action’s core concept is the idea that brain function and dysfunction is the source of behaviors.
 Application is based on linking that idea with behavioral symptoms and recognizing points of intervention to build on strengths and prevent problems.
 This universal core concept is relevant for everyone, regardless of race, culture, socio-economic status, or age.

 Into Action introduces a concept, a different way of thinking.
 Facilitators support integration of that concept into participants’ values, language, culture, and discipline, assuring relevance and applicability.

-Thank you for your interest the FASCETS Into Action Training of Facilitators.
+Thank you for your interest in the FASCETS Training-of-Facilitators program.
 To apply, please complete and submit this form.
-We’ll contact you with next steps.
-If accepted, we’ll provide you with a link to register and pay for the program.
+We’ll then contact you with next steps.
+When we release the dates of our next training, we’ll provide you with a link to confirm your registration and pay.
 All fields are required.